qualisys/qualisys_drone_sdk/README.md

 ### Requirements

 - [Bitcraze Crazyflie 2.1](https://www.bitcraze.io/products/crazyflie-2-1/)
-- For tracking: We recommend the [Active Marker Deck](https://store.bitcraze.io/collections/decks/products/active-marker-deck).
+- For tracking: For best results, we recommend the [Active Marker Deck](https://store.bitcraze.io/collections/decks/products/active-marker-deck).
 Alternatively, a [Motion Capture Marker Deck](https://store.bitcraze.io/collections/decks/products/motion-capture-marker-deck) is available.
 Markers can also be mounted on the drone by hand.

 ### Setup

 - Install drivers for both Crazyflie and the Crazyradio dongle using [Zadig](https://zadig.akeo.ie/) following [Bitcraze's instructions](https://www.bitcraze.io/documentation/repository/crazyradio-firmware/master/building/usbwindows/).
 - To fly multiple drones, assign different radio addresses to them using the [Crazyflie PC client](https://github.com/bitcraze/crazyflie-clients-python).
-(Refer to "Firmware Configuration" in the [Crazyflie PC client docs](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/).)
-This can be done over the Crazyradio (requires you to know the current radio address, see Bitcraze docs) or over USB (requires Crazyflie driver, see above).
+Refer to "Firmware Configuration" in the [Crazyflie PC client docs](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/).\
+    - This can be done over the Crazyradio (requires you to know the current radio address, see Bitcraze docs) or over USB (requires Crazyflie driver, see above).
-- **Before takeoff with the Crazyflie, always place the drone flat on the floor, with its front pointing in the positive x-direction of the QTM coordinate system.**
+- **Before takeoff with the Crazyflie, always place the drone(s) flat on the floor, with the front pointing in the positive x-direction of the QTM coordinate system.**

 ### Example script: [cf_solo.py](examples/cf_solo.py)